Dementia, Alzheimer's and Memory Disorders

-In these conditions, it may be possible for treatment to reverse the progress of dementia.
+In these conditions, it may be possible for treatment to reverse the progress of this condition.

 Symptoms of Dementia

-Dementia symptoms vary depending on the cause and the area of the brain that is affected.
+Symptoms vary depending on the cause and the area of the brain that is affected.
 Memory loss is usually the earliest and most noticeable symptom.
-Other key symptoms of dementia include difficulties in:
+Other key symptoms include difficulties in:

 - Memory perception